-THERE MAY BE SOME MISTAKE OR WRONG ANSWERS IN QUIZ PLEASE VERIFY THEM BY CONSULTING YOUR HANDOUTS OF FROM THE INTERNET.
+THERE MAY BE SOME MISTAKE OR WRONG ANSWERS IN QUIZ, PLEASE VERIFY THEM BY CONSULTING YOUR HANDOUTS Or FROM THE INTERNET.

 - Vygotsky: he graduated from Moscow University with a degree in law

 - Social Learning Theory: Bandura’s Social Learning Theory postulates that people learn from one another, via observation, imitation, and modeling.